GNOME Terminal: Development

 GNOME Terminal is largely based on the VTE widget (which replaced the older zvt widget).
 VTE, part of the GNOME project, has widgets that implement a fully functional terminal emulator.
 GNOME Terminal and VTE are both written in C.

 VTE is a library (libvte) implementing a terminal emulator widget for GTK, and a minimal sample application (vte) using that.
-Vte is mainly used in gnome-terminal, but can also be used to embed a console/terminal in games, editors, IDEs, etc.
+VTE is mainly used in gnome-terminal, but can also be used to embed a console/terminal in games, editors, IDEs, etc.

 The VTE library provides a terminal emulator widget VteTerminal for applications using the GTK toolkit.
 It also provides the VtePTY object containing functions for starting a new process on a new pseudo-terminal and for manipulating pseudo-terminals.

-At least GNOME terminal, XFCE terminal, ROX terminal, evilvte, guake, sakura, terminator and vala-terminal rely on vte.
+At least GNOME terminal, XFCE terminal, ROXTerm, evilvte, guake, sakura, terminator and vala-terminal rely on VTE.

 GNOME Console

-GNOME Console is a minimal terminal emulator for the GNOME Desktop Environment.
-It originated with the Phosh mobile interface, which needed an adaptive terminal emulator.
+GNOME Console is a terminal emulator for the GNOME Desktop Environment.
+It originated as a terminal emulator specifically for the Phosh mobile interface, which needed an adaptive terminal emulator.
+Since GNOME version 42 it has been a part of the default app set for GNOME, with the shell command kgx, replacing GNOME Terminal.

+Ptyxis

+Ptyxis depends on vte, gtk4 and libadwaita, like gnome-console, but is container-oriented.

+Seamlessly navigate between your host system and local containers like Podman, Toolbox, and Distrobox with intelligent detection and an GUI implementing the HIG.